PATIENTS

 In prostate cancer, the growth of cancer cells is driven by an increase of signals through the androgen receptor (AR).
 When testosterone attaches to an androgen receptor, it can cause cancer cells to grow.

-ARV-766 is an investigational oral medicine which is a PROTAC® protein degrader designed to specifically target and degrade the androgen receptor (AR).
-ARV-766 works by causing androgen receptors to be eliminated, which blocks the activity of androgens and could potentially stop prostate tumors from growing or cause the tumors to shrink.
+ARV-766 is an investigational oral medicine which is a PROTAC designed to specifically target and degrade the androgen receptor (AR).
+ARV-766 is believed to work by causing androgen receptors to be eliminated, which blocks the activity of androgens and could potentially stop prostate tumors from growing or cause the tumors to shrink.

 ARV-766 is currently undergoing clinical trials to determine how well it works and how safe it is for treating metastatic prostate cancer.